forthy42/net2o/wiki/try-it.md

     get @<id1> data/2011-05-20_17-01-12.jpg

 to copy one of the test images.
-A fine-grained access right system with default deny will follow, so this section will change.